William Contreras Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in the league with a collective eight strikeouts per nine innings.
+- The Tigers pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers' 4.73 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have a 4.65 team ERA that ranks 22nd among all league pitching staffs.

-- Turnbull gets the start for the Tigers, his fifth of the season.
-He is 1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched.
+- The Tigers will send Lorenzen (0-0) out to make his third start of the season.

-- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Milwaukee Brewers while giving up hits.
+- The right-hander last appeared in relief on Saturday, when he threw 2/3 innings against the Baltimore Orioles while giving up hits.

-- In four games this season, the 30-year-old has a 7.85 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .301 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.